zecafig/pybar/README.md

 # food_n_drink_pybr2019
-This is the food and drink guide, in Ribeirão Preto, for Python Brasil 2019 visitors.
+This is the food and drink guide, for Python Brasil visitors, in Ribeirão Preto.